mhannis/homeassistant-denon232/README.md

 # New Verison
-Updated code so that the serial connection is only used as necessary. h
+Updated code so that the serial connection is only used as necessary.

 # Home Assistant Denon RS232